Berryman Henwood: Personal life

 On October 17, 1907, Henwood married Adele Tucker of Hannibal, with whom he had two daughters, and one son.
 His wife died in 1927, and his son was killed in World War II, in Okinawa.

-Henwood suffered a stroke in the early 1950s, and died from heart disease in a hospital in Jefferson City, Missouri, at the age of 73.
+Henwood had a stroke in the early 1950s, and died from heart disease in a hospital in Jefferson City, Missouri, at the age of 73.